Military dictatorship of Chile: Attacks on military personnel

 One of the first armed groups to oppose the dictatorship was the MIR, Movimiento de Izquierda Revolucionaria.
 Immediately after the coup MIR-aligned elements in Neltume, southern Chile, unsuccessfully assaulted the local Carabineros station.
 Subsequently, MIR conducted several operations against the Pinochet government until the late 1980s.
 MIR assassinated the head of the Army Intelligence school, Lieutenant Roger Vergara, with machine gun fire in the late 1970s.
 The MIR also executed an attack on the base of the Chilean Secret Police (Central Nacional de Informaciones, CNI), as well as several attempts on the lives of carabineros officials and a judge of the Supreme Court in Chile.
 Throughout the beginning years of the dictatorship the MIR was low-profile, but in August 1981 the MIR successfully killed the military leader of Santiago, General Carol Urzua Ibanez.
 Attacks on Chilean military official increased in the early 1980s, with the MIR killing several security forces personnel on a variety of occasions through extensive use of planted bombs in police stations or machine gun use.

 Representing a major shift in attitudes, the CPCh founded the FPMR on 14 December 1983, to engage in a violent armed struggle against the junta.
-Most notably the organisation attempted to assassinate Pinochet on the 7 September 1986 under 'Operation XX Century' but were unsuccessful.
+Most notably the organisation attempted to assassinate Pinochet on 7 September 1986 under 'Operation XX Century' but were unsuccessful.
 The group also assassinated the author of the 1980 Constitution, Jaime Guzmán on 1 April 1991.
 They continued to operate throughout the 1990s, being designated as a terrorist organisation the U.S. Department of State and MI6, until supposedly ceasing to operate in 1999.